-When one parent turns his or her children against the other parent via negative innuendos, false accusations and more, the children as well as the alienated parent suffer.
-Forensic psychologists appointed by courts, parenting coordinators, family law attorneys and judges however tend to be insufficiently informed, and often even misinformed, about parent alienation.
-Unfortunately, when professionals who are dealing with these issues in the courts and social services do not understand the situation, they add to the harm being done by the alienating parent.
+When one parent turns his or her children against the other parent via negative innuendos, false accusations, and more, the children (as well as the alienated parent) suffer.
+However, forensic psychologists appointed by courts, parenting coordinators, family law attorneys, and judges tend to be insufficiently informed—and often even misinformed—about parent alienation.
+Unfortunately, when professionals who are dealing with these issues in the courts and social services do not understand the situation, they can add to the harm being done by the alienating parent.

 One woman, Elaine Cobb, got the ball rolling.
-Herself a victim first of parental and then grandparent alienation situations, Elaine initially launched a small program within her state of North Carolina.
+Herself a victim—first of parental and then grandparental alienation situations—Elaine initially launched a small program within her state of North Carolina.
 Her goal: to make information about how to deal with an alienating situation more broadly available.

 That program grew, and continues to grow.
-Family Access - Fighting for Children's Rights now is nationwide and even international.
+Family Access—Fighting for Children's Rights is now nationwide and even international.
 This past week, Elaine launched a new website filled with vital information and links to more.

-In addition, Elaine reaches out to alienated parents and grandparents in need of support by hosting a free monthly educational telephone conference-call featuring leading experts on parental alienation.
-She was joined, for instance, in March by two psychologists, Drs.
-Michael Bone and Robert Evans, co-founders of the National Association of Parental Alienation Specialists (NAOPAS).
+In addition, Elaine reaches out to alienated parents and grandparents in need of support by hosting a free monthly educational telephone conference call featuring leading experts on parental alienation.
+She was joined in March, for instance, by two psychologists, Drs.
+Michael Bone and Robert Evans, who are the co-founders of the National Association of Parental Alienation Specialists (NAOPAS).
 This organization focuses on educating attorneys, judges, parenting coordinators, and mental health professionals.
-Their hope is that with better understanding of parental alienation, psychological and legal professionals will become more able to assist unfairly alienated parents who want to regain a healthy parental relationship with their children.
+Their hope is that with a better understanding of parental alienation, psychological and legal professionals will become more able to assist unfairly alienated parents who want to regain a healthy parental relationship with their children.

 How can you participate in the next free international support conference call?

 The conference calls are free to anyone who signs up in advance, that is, by 5:00 EST (East Coast time) the day of the conference.
-To sign up, send an email to familyaccessinnc which is an aol dot com email address.
+To sign up, send an email to email@example.com.
 If you have signed up successfully, a return email will give you an access code.

-The monthly conference calls are for victims of an alienating spouse, spouses who realize that they have inadvertently been engaging in the syndrome, grandparents of children who are being alienated, and legal and other professionals who deal with these issues.
+The monthly conference calls are for victims of an alienating spouse, spouses who realize that they have inadvertently been engaging in parental alienation, grandparents of children who are being alienated, and legal and other professionals who deal with these issues.

-Individuals from 28 countries were among the over 1100 participants who too advantage of the most recent conference call.
+Individuals from 28 countries are among the over 1,000 participants who take advantage of each of the conference calls.
 My clients who struggle with alienating situations tell me that they very much appreciate both the information they receive from the calls and the connections with other parents who face similar challenges.